romanserk/students-projects-node-back/README.md

 Back end part of students projects platform written in Node.js & express & sequelize, in which students can share projects, and find participants/team in order to work together of projects.

-Database based on mySQL, node server and mySQL database hosted on Heroku. project scheme: https://github.com/romanserk/students-projects-node-back/blob/master/student-projects.png
+Database based on mySQL, node server and mySQL database hosted on Heroku.<br />
+project scheme: https://github.com/romanserk/students-projects-node-back/blob/master/student-projects.png

 Exposed api: